compose-spec/compose-spec/build.md

 ### tags

 `tags` defines a list of tag mappings that MUST be associated to the build image.
-This list comes in addition of the `image` [property defined in the service section](05-services.md#image)
+This list comes in addition to the `image` [property defined in the service section](05-services.md#image)

 ```yml